-The Fifth Annual Come to Galapagos Marathon is ON!
+The Sixth Annual Come to Galapagos Marathon is ON!

-We will hold the event in the same manner we did last year as a private event for international runners, each of whom sponsors a local runner by paying for their entrance fee and optionally sending them running gear before or bringing it with them.
-The event will be open to international runners that also participate in the Come to Galapagos Marathon Tour Package, Oct.16 through 25, 2015.
-Click on the previous for tour information and click here for Registration and Disclosure forms.
+We will hold the event in the same manner we have for the previous two years as a private event for international runners, each of whom sponsors a local runner by paying for their entrance fee and optionally sending them running gear before or bringing it with them.
+The event will be open to international runners that also participate in the Come To Galapagos Marathon Tour Package.

 We held the fourth annual marathon here Oct.
 19, 2014.
 The only hick ups we had were some lost luggage (fortunately handled, luggage delivered same day from Baltra thanks to some hard working chaps) and some late entrants who happened to be super athletes.
 We were lucky in that they were locals and knew the course.
 They ran a really tough 21.1 K course in one hour and twenty minutes (incredibly fast, they were “training”), which happened to be a little ahead of the schedule for setting up the later stage aid stations, not to mention the finish line.

 They were sitting on the steps waiting for our people to show up, give them their metals, t-shirts and run times.
 The only reason I can smile and I am while writing this is that they didn’t need the aid stations or their running times, were grateful for us setting up the course, getting them up to the start and the t-shirt and medal which was paid for by our visiting runners.
 We had a 42k “real” marathon (here the word “marathon” is used rather loosely.
 Very few people associate the word to ancient Greece, any distance can and is called a “marathon”) and a half marathon.
 To me, the most important thing is no one needed emergency care and everyone finished the course.
 The second most important thing is that everyone is/was happy; which we seemed to have accomplished.